 Kantipur Temple House

 Owned by Mr. Bharat Basnet, the same founder of Bhojan Griha, Kantipur Temple House is an eco-boutique hotel centrally located in Kathmandu in the neighborhood of Thamel and is only a 10-minute walk from Durbar Square.
-Once you walk through the garden and across the terrace, the first thing you’ll notice is the authentic Nepalese architecture and décor of the building and rooms.
+Once you walk through the garden and across the terrace, the first thing you’ll notice is the Nepalese architecture and décor of the building and rooms.

 They operate under a “no plastic philosophy” and clean drinking water is provided for guests in all rooms.
 The showers are provided courtesy of solar heated water and they avoid changing towels or bed sheets daily (unless requested) to save water.
 They also create jobs by hiring locals in the community.
 Though there are frequent power outages in Nepal, Kantipur Temple House was one of the first hotels in Nepal to use completely clean energy for their daily operations, and they use solar power instead of traditional diesel generators.